parisba/heyparis/content/posts/govai/index.md

 tags: ["ai", "generative ai", "australia", "politics", "policy", "auspol", "analyis", "idiots", "angry", "rant", "microsoft"]
 ---

+> **Related:** This article examines Australia's AI governance failures in practice.
+For context on the newly announced AI Safety Institute and what it might learn from international examples, see [Australia's AI Safety Institute: Lessons from the UK and US](/posts/aisi-international-comparison/).

 The Australian Public Service's (APS) official culture of AI adoption is not found in the [glossy press releases of its ministers](https://ministers.finance.gov.au/financeminister/media-release/2025/11/12/whole-government-ai-plan-released).
 But we'll get to that shortly.

 The real story of AI adoption is revealed in the quiet, conflicting, and deeply secretive actions of its most senior bureaucrats.
 A case in point: [Hamish Hansford](https://www.homeaffairs.gov.au/about-us/who-we-are/our-senior-staff/hamish-hansford).
 Hansford is not a mid-level manager; he is the Department of Home Affairs' Head of National Security, the Commonwealth Counter-Terrorism Coordinator, and the National Counter Foreign Interference Coordinator.